-250 years.
+Growth at 1% per person per year sounds only slightly lower than historic 2.0%-2.5% levels, but the compounding impact is huge: Namely, average human wellbeing growing only 42% every 35 years instead of doubling, which was the social norm for 250 years.
 So, instead of average family incomes doubling from \$50,000 yearly to \$100,000 (at 2.5%), they will grow only to \$71,000 (at 1%) - or 29% lower.
-Restoring the economic growth legacy left by previous generations, an essential public policy need, requires government to grow slower than the economy for decades.
+Restoring the economic growth legacy left by previous generations, an essential public policy need, requires government to grow slower than the economy for decades and other reforms.

 Down-side risks may even make things worse.
 The recent slow growth has occurred despite falling energy and other commodity prices that, all other things remaining equal, should have spurred growth.
-Possible returns of these prices to historical levels could dampen growth even further, and a few economists even believe persistence of low prices could
+Possible returns of these prices to historical levels could dampen growth even further.
+Two other factors may further compound these problems: 1) slow expected economic growth produces low investment returns, which in turn tend to keep growth lower in a negative feedback loop; and 2) our current recovery, anemic as it has been, is the longest cyclical upturn and we may be due for a contraction.